Eyelid Surgery (Blepharoplasty)

 When Should You Consider a Nonsurgical Solution?

-For patients interested in lower eyelid rejuvenation without surgery, Dr. Ford often recommends treatment with an injectable hyaluronic acid filler such as Restylane.
+For patients interested in lower eyelid rejuvenation without surgery, our surgeons often recommend treatment with an injectable hyaluronic acid filler such as JUVÉDERM.
 These products can fill in the tear trough, which is the depressed groove between the puffy lower eyelid and cheek.
 Although this option doesn’t replace the results that can be achieved with formal eyelid surgery, it does offer an in-office nonsurgical alternative that reduces the appearance of lower eyelid aging.
 Glabellar furrows (between the eyebrows) and crow’s feet at the outer corner of the eyes are best addressed with the use of injectable neuromodulators such as BOTOX® Cosmetic.
+Learn more about nonsurgical alternatives to eyelid surgery in this blog post.

 Eyelid Surgery FAQ